SivanMehta/Monte/README.md

     return math.sin(x)
 ```

-Next we must define the domain over which we are testing.
+Next, we must define the domain over which we are testing.
 Ideally, we would just provide a function, but that has yet to be implemented.
 Instead, simply provide a `list` object.
 Here, we are using the numbers -1 to 1 with increments of .001.

 ```
 domain = map(lambda x: x/1000.0, range(-1000, 1000))